-Beyond the Mathews Bridge, a hidden overlap takes Florida 115 northwest along side U.S. 1 Alternate (Martin Luther King, Jr. Parkway) around the central Jacksonville communities of Phoenix and Springfield to Interstate 95.
+Beyond the Mathews Bridge, a hidden overlap takes SR 115 northwest alongside U.S. 1 Alternate (Martin Luther King, Jr. Parkway) around the central Jacksonville communities of Phoenix and Springfield to Interstate 95.
 There it turns north along another hidden concurrency by Brentwood to Lake Forest.
-The state route emerges along Lem Turner Road, a surface boulevard and arterial northwest through Riverview, College Park and Garden City to leave the city and end at U.S. 1 & 23.
+The state route emerges along Lem Turner Road, an at-grade boulevard northwest through Riverview, College Park and Garden City.
+SR 115 leaves the city en route to Callahan and U.S. 1/23.

 Historically Southside Boulevard was designated as U.S. 1 Alternate from U.S. 1 (Philips Highway) north to Beach Boulevard (U.S. 90), where it combined with U.S. 90 Alternate northward.
-U.S. 1 Alternate & 90 Alternate then overlapped along Arlington Expressway west across the tolled Mathews Bridge to Downtown Jacksonville.
+U.S. 1 Alternate / U.S. 90 Alternate then overlapped along Arlington Expressway west across the tolled Mathews Bridge to Downtown Jacksonville.

-U.S. 1 Alternate was eventually relocated onto the Emerson and Hart Bridge Expressways, leaving Florida 115 as a stand alone route south of Beach Boulevard (U.S. 90).
-U.S. 90 Alternate was eventually realigned southward from Arlington Expressway onto Atlantic Boulevard (Florida 10) west.
+U.S. 1 Alternate was eventually relocated onto the Emerson and Hart Bridge Expressways, leaving SR 115 as a stand alone route south of Beach Boulevard (U.S. 90).
+U.S. 90 Alternate was eventually realigned southward from Arlington Expressway onto Atlantic Boulevard (SR 10) west.
 The bannered route remains along Southside Boulevard between Beach and Atlantic Boulevards.
-The overlap is mostly signed as Florida 115, with inconsistent references to U.S. 90 Alternate.
+The overlap is mostly signed as SR 115, with inconsistent references to U.S. 90 Alternate.

 The Expressway Authority addressed increasing traffic demand for the bridge with a $25 million feeder road program implemented during the 1960s.
 Expansion followed on Arlington Road, Cesery Boulevard and Rogero Road to four lanes, which facilitated additional population growth.
 Grade separations were also made along Arlington Expressway to reduce crash numbers.
 Of these, two bridges were planned at Arlingwood and Townsend Boulevard as well.
 However those were never built due to community opposition and instead the respective intersections were eliminated, requiring motorists to utilize the west side service road to access them.1